swatipote7992/tech-challenge-risk-score-frontend/README.md

 You should submit your code within one hour of starting the challenge.

-- `npm run zip` will output an archive `tech-challenge-risk-score-frontend.zip`
+- `npm pack` will output an archive `risk-rule-challenge-0.1.0.tgz`
 - Reply to the email that sent you the link to this repo, with the zip file attached.